Joel Embiid returns with seventh career triple-double in 76ers’ rout of Chicago Bulls

 So many NBA games are ones of back-and-forth runs.
 The Sixers have been stout at home at building double-digit leads and never letting up — especially against bad teams or an undermanned one like the Bulls (Nikola Vucevic sat out) — and rolling to easy wins.

 The routs also give Embiid, who reached his seventh career triple-double in the third quarter, a chance to rest.
-Embiid, who said he couldn’t really test the ankle the previous couple of days, sat out the fourth quarter.
+He sat out the fourth quarter.
 Embiid extended his franchise records with 15 straight 30-point games and 14 straight games of 30 points and 10 rebounds.

-“I want to play as many games as possible,” Embiid said.
-“It’s unfortunate I missed the past four games but I can’t control it.
-If I’m healthy, my goal was to try and play 82 games.
-Every single game.
-Sometimes, it’s not just possible.
-Sometimes, stuff happens.”

 The Sixers made 12 of their first 16 shots and started 7 of 9 on 3-point range.
 The early outburst gave them a 25-point lead, their largest at the end of the first quarter since they led Milwaukee by 28 points on April 11, 2018.